recbus/caribou/README.md

 ## Migrations are arbitrary transactions
 Migrations must be atomic, consistent, isolated and durable (ACID) and so caribou encourages you to represent a migration as a single transaction.
-Otherwise caribou is unopinionated, allowing the transaction data to be schema changes, seed data additions, etc.
+Otherwise caribou is unopinionated, allowing the transaction data to be schema changes, seed data additions, domain data corrections, etc.

-Migration transaction data can be either literal data (`tx-data`) or the return value of a (presumably pure) supplied `tx-data-fn` function.
+Migration transaction data can be either literal data (`tx-data`) or the return value of a (presumably pure) user-supplied `tx-data-fn` function.
 Transaction data can include attributes of the transaction itself (a "reified" transaction).

 ## Migrations are best expressed as a dependency graph
 "Later" migrations can depend on prior migrations.
 For example, in order to transact seed data (migration "B") the underlying